bbottema/outlook-message-parser/README.md

 Under the hood it uses the [Apache POI - POIFS](http://poi.apache.org/poifs/) library to parse the message files which use the OLE 2 Compound Document format.
 Thus, it is merely a convenience library that covers the details of the .msg file.
 The implementation is based on the information provided at [fileformat.info](http://www.fileformat.info/format/outlookmsg/).

+v1.2.2 (11-Sep-2019)

+- Added support for parsing messages that contain HTML tags but are not enclosed within <HTML> and </HTML>
+- Added support for creating hyperlinks for URIs that use https

 v1.2.1 (12-May-2019)

 - Ignore non S/MIME related content types when extracting S/MIME metadata